nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

     │   └── {test, train, val} <- Contains the .bin files; a .bin file │                             contains the labels of the points in a │                             point cloud
-    └── {testm train, val}
+    └── {test, train, val}
         └── submission.json  <- contains certain information about
                                 the submission
 ```

-The contents of the `submision.json` file and `v1.0-test` folder are defined below:
+The contents of the `submision.json` file and `test` folder are defined below:
 * The `submission.json` file includes meta data `meta` on the type of inputs used for this method.
   ```
   "meta": {